packit/packit.dev/content/docs/guide.md

 Take a look at the tables [here](/docs/actions/) to know what actions are available for each job.

+### Users

+Packit checks if the user has sufficient permissions to complete a job (this depends on the job type).
+For this reason the profile of a Packit user has to be accessible.
+For example, on Github this means that the membership of a user to their team has to be public (see https://github.com/orgs/[org_name]/people/[user_name] ).

 ### How to try that for real

 In order to start using Packit, we suggest you [install the tooling locally](/docs/cli/#installation).
 All